The Best Student Checking Accounts of September 2024

 Ideally, choose from major banks where there are multiple branches and ATMs on or close to campus for easy access to cash anytime.

-If there are no branches close to campus, use an ATM machine that doesn't belong to the bank can result in ATM fees.
+If there are no branches close to campus, using an ATM machine that doesn't belong to the bank can result in ATM fees.
 For this reason, it is best to have an account at a bank that waives these fees.

 Note that the ATM owner may also charge a third-party ATM surcharge.
 That's in addition to any out-of-network fee charged by the bank.